syseleven/grav-docs-syseleven-stack/pages/03.Howtos/09.dnsaas/docs.en.md

 This Document will show you the essential steps to create a minimal zone with a minimal recordset for a simple Server like a Website.

 !!
-The SysEleven Stack DNS service is currently in the test phase.
-The test phase ends in September 2019.
+The SysEleven Stack DNS service is currently in the test period.
+The test period ends in September 2019.
 Until then you can use all features free of charge.

 ### Prerequisites